 - Résumé of education, work experience, activities, personal interests, honors/awards, and community service/volunteer activities

-- Personal Essay which includes experiences growing up, family, special talents, interests, and post-secondary goals including what type of degree/field of study applicant is pursuing and what led you to this field of study
+- A personal essay which includes experiences growing up, family, special talents, interests, and post-secondary goals including what type of degree/field of study applicant is pursuing and what led you to this field of study

 - Community service essay describing community service, volunteer activities, and any honors and/or awards